 CHRISTMAS INTERNET ORDER DEADLINES:

-Cut off for California Christmas orders is Sunday 12/17 at 3:00 PM California time
+Cut off for California Christmas orders is is Tuesday 12/18 at 5:00 PM California time

 ORDERS PLACED AFTER THESE TIMES WILL NOT BE SHIPPED IN TIME FOR CHRISTMAS!